 What are the reviews from other people saying about goPuff?

-Most user reviews of goPuff are similar to my own, that this is an awesome app.
+Most user reviews of goPuff are similar to my own, that this is an awesome app (UPDATE: See my update below — there are now increasingly more complaints about goPuff).
 There are just a few complaints mainly from people who had longer than expected delivery times, and some people who had ran into bugs with the app (I haven’t had that happen myself).
 However, the feedback is much less positive from drivers who work for goPuff, so if you’re considering being a goPuff driver, you should be aware that the pay is probably going to be lousy.